chezzycheddars/yixuan-sun-portfolio/minecraft-aframe-game/README.md

 - You lose health as time passes.
 - WASD keys to move.
 - The circle in the middle of your screen is used to click, not your actual mouse cursor.

+Thank you for checking this out and playing!